By design, a broad definition of real estate

 In this environment, investors around the globe are seeking stocks that deliver income and are rewarding them with higher valuation multiples.
 REITs provide the income many of these investors are seeking because of their obligation to pay out at least 90 percent of their taxable income as dividends to shareholders annually.

-At the end of the second quarter of 2014, the dividend yield of the FTSE NAREIT All REITs Index was 4.03 percent compared to 2.00 percent for the S&P 500.
-Over longer holding periods, the income return from REITs has accounted for nearly 60 percent of their total return.
+At the end of the second quarter of 2015, the dividend yield of the FTSE NAREIT All REITs Index was 4.43 percent compared to 2.24 percent for the S&P 500.

 Requirements to become a REIT